ITV Anglia: 1990s to present

 On 9 July 1990, About Anglia was replaced by a new dual news service, with both editions of Anglia News broadcast from Norwich (long before this became standard practice in other ITV regions).
 Journalists were also based at seven regional newsrooms and a Westminster bureau.
 Anglia began providing separate news services for the East and West of the Anglia region.
-The two services were replaced with a single pan-regional service in February 2009 as part of major cutbacks to ITV's regional news output, but have latterly been restored as ITV News Anglia.
+The two services were replaced with a single pan-regional service in February 2009 as part of major cutbacks to ITV's regional news output but have latterly been restored as ITV News Anglia.

+Anglia retained its franchise at the 1991 ITV franchise auctions.
 In 1993, Anglia forged a partnership with American pay-TV network HBO, owned by Time Warner (now Warner Bros.
 Discovery).
-Under this arrangement, Anglia acquired half-ownership in Citadel, an HBO production subsidiary; Time Warner subsequently acquired 50 percent of Itel, Anglia's distribution unit.
+Under this arrangement, Anglia acquired half-ownership in Citadel, an HBO production subsidiary; Time Warner subsequently acquired 50 percent of ITEL (International Television Enterprises Limited), Anglia's distribution unit.
 In addition, a new company was formed: Anglia Television Entertainment, 51% owned by Anglia and 49% owned by HBO.
-In 1993, the station took over the cartoon studio Cosgrove Hall, when it was sold off by its original owners, Thames Television, though it remained based in Manchester.
+On 15 November, ATE entered into a joint-venture with Brian Cosgrove and Mark Hall to form Cosgrove Hall Films, a restructuring of their previous studio Cosgrove Hall Productions which went dormant following owners Thames Television's loss of their ITV franchise.
+ATE would handle 75% ownership while ITEL would handle the international distribution, while animation production would remain at the studio's longtime home of Manchester.

-In early 1994, Anglia Television was bought by MAI (owners of Meridian Broadcasting), who merged with United Newspapers to form United News and Media.
-They were joined by HTV in 1996.
-In 2000, following United's aborted merger attempt with Carlton Communications, Granada plc bought Anglia and Meridian, whilst selling off HTV (not including its studios) to Carlton.
+In early 1994, Anglia Television was bought by MAI (owners of Meridian Broadcasting), who merged with United Newspapers to form United News and Media, eventually being joined by HTV in 1996.
+In November 1999, UN&M purchased out HBO's stake in ITEL, making it a fully owned subsidiary.

+Following United's aborted merger attempt with Carlton Communications, Granada plc bought Anglia and Meridian, whilst selling off HTV (not including its studios) to Carlton.
+After the sale was complete, ITEL's assets were merged and folded into Granada Media's distribution arm.

 In 2004, Granada finally merged with Carlton to form ITV plc, which ended Anglia Television's existence as a separate brand.
 During its period of UBM ownership, a 'youth' channel was launched to cable and satellite from Anglia Television's facilities, Rapture TV; some productions for the ITV network were also shared with Rapture, which was retained by UBM after the sale to Granada, but later closed down and its assets sold.
 Many early programmes for the newly launched Channel 5 were made at Anglia Television, as UBM also owned a stake in the channel (later sold to RTL Group).